aary/std-proposals/structured_bindings/README.md

 `[class.copy.elision]`, but here it might be)

-Given the above expansion, a polymorphic lambda behaves identically to a lambda with a \textt{auto} parameter type with the difference that these are constrained to work only with parameters that are `x` decomposable.
+Given the above expansion, a polymorphic lambda behaves identically to a lambda with a `auto` parameter type with the difference that these are constrained to work only with parameters that are `x` decomposable.
 And nothing special happens when overloading